cpfaff/Open-Science-Thesis/README.md

 NOTE:

-One note about commands provided by the class: You can distinguish between commands that go into your preamble and the ones you can use in your document body by their casing.
+One note about commands provided by the class: You can also distinguish between commands that go into your preamble and the ones you can use in your document body by their casing.
 While the camel case commands always have to go into the preamble the small case only commands are suitable for your document body.